MickeyKay/better-font-awesome-library/README.md

 composer require mickey-kay/better-font-awesome-library:2.0.3 --with-all-dependencies
 ```

 BFAL follows versions published from repository tags.
-The release candidate does not change the first-caller singleton ownership contract or introduce a post-construction registration API.
+The release candidate does not change the first-caller singleton ownership contract, introduce a post-construction registration API, or alter metadata transport, validation, caching, fallback, or ownership behavior.

 ## Usage ##
 1. Copy the /better-font-awesome-library folder into your project.